 where we omitted the Schuberts $\schub{u}$ with $u\not\in S_7$, so

 \end{eg}

-We note that prior to our work, the cases for which $[X_{v_T}^{w_T}]$ was computed combinatorially in the Schubert basis was limited to tableaux of hook shape \cite{Gu89}; see also work of Graham--Zierau \cite{GZ11} which applies localization techniques but the expressions produced are not combinatorial.
+We note that prior to our work, the cases in which $[X_{v_T}^{w_T}]$ had been computed combinatorially in the Schubert basis were limited to tableaux of hook shape \cite{Gu89}; see also the work of Graham--Zierau \cite{GZ11} which applies localization techniques but the expressions produced there are not combinatorial.
 We briefly recall the combinatorial interpretation in \cite{Gu89}, recast in the language of \emph{G\"uemes tableaux} in \cite[\S 10]{KaPr25}.
 Given a Richardson tableau $T$ of hook shape, the full expansion involves counting certain semistandard tableaux of staircase shape whose (column) reading words give reduced words.
 Our expansion, on the other hand, involves counting certain saturated chains in $k$-Bruhat order, for varying $k$.

-\begin{prob} Find a bijection between the chains in $k$-Bruhat order that arise in this way for well-aligned pairs $(v_T,w_T)$ associated to a Richardson tableaux $T$ of hook shape and G\"uemes tableaux. \end{prob} For $u=v_T$ for $T$ a Richardson tableau of hook shape of size $n$, the permutation $u^{\uparrow}$ is relatively straightforward to compute-- it is given by a shuffle of the letters $k,k+1,\dots,n$ and $1,2,\dots,k-1$, where the letters in the former appear in increasing order and those in the latter appear in decreasing order, and the first letter of $u^{\uparrow}$ is $k$.
+\begin{prob} Find a bijection between the chains in $k$-Bruhat order that arise in this way for well-aligned pairs $(v_T,w_T)$ associated to a Richardson tableau $T$ of hook shape and G\"uemes tableaux. \end{prob} For $u=v_T$ for $T$ a Richardson tableau of hook shape of size $n$, the permutation $u^{\uparrow}$ is relatively straightforward to compute -- it is given by a shuffle of the letters $k,k+1,\dots,n$ and $1,2,\dots,k-1$ for some $k$ (depending on $T$), where the letters in the former appear in increasing order and those in the latter appear in decreasing order, and the first letter of $u^{\uparrow}$ is $k$.
 It is easily checked that this is dominant.